ChristopherRoy1/logitrack/readme.md

 git clone git@github.com:ChristopherRoy1/logitrack.git
 ```

 Next, create & activate a virtual environment.
-If you have virtualenvwrapper installed, you can execute the following commands to create & activate a virtual environment:
+If you have virtualenvwrapper installed, you can execute the following command to create & activate a virtual environment:

 ```shell
 mkvirtualenv logitrack_env